praful10214/yipl-qa-2025/README.md

-# Cypress Practice & Assignment Project
+# Test of My Notes APP

 ## Overview
 This repository contains Cypress tests created for the My Notes App Automation Testing.